Snow Conditions7:09am, Wednesday 17th Dec 2014

 - 27 Miles Open

 - 0 Snowmaking Trails

 - 15" Last 8 Days

 Today at Sunday River

-If you haven't purchased your New England Pass yet, now's the time, with a six-month winter season ahead that will stretch into early May.
+If you haven't purchased your New England Pass yet, now's the time, with a full winter season ahead that will stretch into early May.
 Not in the market for a season pass this winter?
-We have plenty of other ways to save on lift tickets.
 Pick up a Frequent Skier Card for a thrifty ticket window experience every day of the season, or plan to buy lift tickets online before your trip to save big.